Anglican Diocese of the Northern Territory: Cyclone Tracy

 On Christmas morning, 1974, Darwin was struck by Cyclone Tracy.
 The recorded wind gusts recorded “217 km/h before the anemometer was destroyed”, with “Maximum gusts estimated to 240 km/h.”
-The Cathedral, like much of Darwin, was destroyed.
-All that remained was the porch, where it remains today, but the Church Hall and the Rectory were rubble.
+The cathedral, like much of Darwin, was destroyed.
+All that remained was the porch, where it remains today, but the church hall and the rectory were rubble.
 Efforts were made to recover and repair any items of significance from the destruction.
-Two brass plaques made in commemoration of two parishioners who were killed in action in the First World War were recovered and are currently “mounted in the porch” of the original Church.
-There is a time capsule placed in the narthex of the Cathedral, prepared by “local historian and long-time church warden, Peter Spillett”, who had also “recovered the pieces of the rector’s chair for reconstruction.”
+Two brass plaques made in commemoration of two parishioners who were killed in action in the First World War were recovered and are currently “mounted in the porch” of the original church.
+There is a time capsule placed in the narthex of the cathedral, prepared by “local historian and long-time church warden, Peter Spillett”, who had also “recovered the pieces of the rector’s chair for reconstruction.”

-The present-day Cathedral was built on the site of the original between 1975 and 1976, with the surviving porch remaining in front of the Church, and “On Sunday 13 March 1977 in the presence of the Archbishop of Canterbury Christ Church Cathedral was consecrated.”
-The new Cathedral was visited by Queen Elizabeth II and the Duke of Edinburgh a few weeks later, with the Queen’s signature “recorded in a special visitors’ book commemorating the consecration and the royal visit.”
+The present-day cathedral was built on the site of the original between 1975 and 1976, with the surviving porch remaining in front of the church, and “On Sunday 13 March 1977 in the presence of the Archbishop of Canterbury Christ Church Cathedral was consecrated.”
+The new cathedral was visited by Queen Elizabeth II and the Duke of Edinburgh a few weeks later, with the Queen's signature “recorded in a special visitors’ book commemorating the consecration and the royal visit.”

-The Cyclone Tracy Memorial Window
+Cyclone Tracy Memorial Window

 Darwin artist George Chaloupka (1932-2011) was commissioned to design the Cyclone Tracy Memorial Window.
-The colours and black, curved lines represent “fishing nets and the upsurge of waves during a cyclone.”
-The Dalle de Verre window was done in commemoration of the fishermen who lost their lives when Cyclone Tracy struck and “was financed by a Gollin Kyokuyo Trust fund.”
+The colours and black curved lines represent “fishing nets and the upsurge of waves during a cyclone.”
+The Dalle de Verre window was done in commemoration of the fishermen who lost their lives when Cyclone Tracy struck and “was financed by a Gollin Kyokuyo Trust fund”.
 Gollin Kyokuyo “was a joint fishing venture operating out of Darwin at the time of Cyclone Tracy” and seven fishermen were killed.
 A plaque commemorating the fishermen is placed behind the porch of the original Church.

-Post-Tracy Cathedral
+Post-Tracy cathedral

-The new Cathedral suffered continuous roof leaks.
-Considering the cathedral’s significance to the city, the Northern Territory Government “granted $14,000 for repair of the roof” in 1988.
+The new cathedral suffered continuous roof leaks.
+Considering the cathedral's significance to the city, the Northern Territory Government “granted $14,000 for repair of the roof” in 1988.
 Despite the repairs, the roof continued to leak. $30,000 was raised by the parish “to re-roof the building.”
-The leaks did not stop until 2011, when then Dean Jeremy Greaves engaged the Cathedral “in extensive fund-raising” which saw the Cathedral reroofed and large fans installed.
+The leaks did not stop until 2011, when then dean, Jeremy Greaves, engaged the cathedral “in extensive fund-raising” which saw the cathedral reroofed and large fans installed.
 Since then, there have been no leaks in the building.